Skip to main content

 Tamales

-Corn masa filled with savory or sweet fillings (pork, chicken, cheese, rajas con queso, mole), wrapped in corn husks or banana leaves and steamed.
-Regional varieties include Oaxacan tamales wrapped in banana leaves, Veracruz-style with seafood, and sweet pink tamales.
-Traditionally enjoyed for breakfast with atole or champurrado, and essential for celebrations like Día de la Candelaria.
+Corn masa packed with savory or sweet fillings (pork, chicken, cheese, rajas con queso, mole), wrapped in corn husks or banana leaves and steamed.
+Regional versions run the gamut: Oaxacan tamales in banana leaves, Veracruz-style with seafood, sweet pink tamales.
+Most people eat them for breakfast with atole or champurrado, and they're a fixture at celebrations like Día de la Candelaria.

 Elote